-Worm fiddling isn’t just a pastime.
+It isn’t just a pastime.
 It’s an art.
+An outsider might wonder just why worm fiddling is such a big deal around here, but that’s what makes them an outsider.
+If you grew up in Break-A-Leg, you would know that not only is it the quickest route to local celebrity, it also keeps your family fed and fat as hogs.
 My uncle Josiah has been practicing at it for over thirty years.
-An outsider might wonder just why it’s such a big deal around here.
-But that’s what makes them outsiders.
-If you grew up in Break-A-Leg, you would know that not only is it the quickest route to local celebrity, it also keeps your family fed and fat as hogs.

 My best friend is an alligator wrestler named Sweets.
 That’s his nickname, of course.
 His real name is Stanley Sweets.
-He spends a lot of time with my uncles.
-His mother also left Break-A-Leg when he was just a boy and his father disappeared into the swamps one day and was never found.
-That happens from time to time.
-Especially in the alligator wrestling business.
-He lives with his gran a few trailers down from Josiah.
-He loves listening to the uncles bicker and brag.
-He goes to every worm charming competition that Uncle Josiah competes in and he’s helped Uncle Obie with a lot of the handiwork around Castle Chinkapin.
-He was the one who found the old shrimping trawler way out where the swamps meet the sea.
-He helped Obediah convert it into a snack café for tourists.
+His mother also left Break-A-Leg when he was just a boy, and his father disappeared into the swamps one day and was never found.
+That happens from time to time, especially in the alligator wrestling business.
+Sweets lives with his gran a few trailers down from Josiah.
+We’ve grown up alongside each other.

 “Lemon!”
 Uncle Obie calls.
 “Where’s my coffee?”

-I pour two cups and hurry back out to where he’s reclining regally in the scorching morning sun.
-Break-a-Leg is like a steaming pot of black waters, bullfrogs, mosquitoes, Spanish moss, and wet earth.
-And worms.
-Obediah is stretched out on his recliner like swamp royalty.
-Under his cape he has on swimming trunks that are too big for him.
-The alligators in the moat watch us with dull eyes as we sip our coffee.
+I pour two cups and hurry back to where he’s stretched out on his recliner like swamp royalty.
+Under his cape he has on swimming trunks that are a few sizes too big for his skinny frame.
+The sound of the cicadas rises up around us in the warm morning.
+The alligators floating in the moat watch us with dull eyes as we sip coffee in silence.

 “I’ve been thinking,” Obie says.
 “It’s about time you went to work.
-What would you say to a full time job in the Boat in the Moat Café?”
+What would you say to a full time job in the Café?”

 “We’re talking careers here, kid.
 I’m offering you the chance to be a princess.”